We may earn revenue from the products available on this page and participate in affiliate programs.

 I am 1,000 percent what one would call a photo hoarder.
 I document thoroughly, and I never delete.
 However, beyond the select few that make it onto Instagram, these images solely live on my phone (and in the cloud, I hope?).
 They appear in random pop-up alerts that remind me what I was doing four years ago, and nothing more.

-I would have happily gone on functioning this way forever—until I had a kid.
+I would have happily gone on functioning this way forever—until I had kids.
 I so clearly remember digging through boxes of family photos as a child, poring over images of my parents as a young couple or my older brother as an infant.
-Two years into being a mama myself, it’s become urgent that I start building my stockpile of physical photo memories, so my daughter can have an experience similar to mine.
+Now, as a mama myself, it’s become more important to build my stockpile of physical photo memories, so my son and daughter can have an experience similar to mine.
 But there are many, many options out there: subscription-based services, photo books/strips/magnets/calendars, and prints of all different sizes.
-In an effort to parse these vast and varied offerings, I placed orders from four online photo companies: Artifact Uprising, Chatbooks, Mootsh, and Social Print Studio.
-Here’s what I found—the good, the bad, the ones I’ll keep going back to.
+In an effort to parse these vast and varied offerings, I sleuthed all the details of five online photo companies: Artifact Uprising, Chatbooks, Framebridge, Mootsh, and Social Print Studio.
+Here’s what I found—and the ones I’ll keep going back to.

 Artifact Uprising